bitflipp/gerberos/README.md

 Possible sources are (not necessarily existant) non-directory files and systemd journals.
 Addresses can be logged or added to ipsets (`gerberos4` and `gerberos6`) that gerberos will manage autonomously.

-No additional logic (e.g. counting repeated occurrences within a time interval for authentication purposes) is applied.
+Minimal additional logic is applied.
 This is to adhere to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), but impacts gerberos' out-of-the-box usefulness for specific use cases when compared to tools like [fail2ban](https://github.com/fail2ban/fail2ban).

 ## Requirements